 Do I need travel insurance for Austria?

 Travel insurance is essential if you’re planning a holiday in Austria.
 So much can go wrong, and if you fall ill, have an accident, lose your baggage, or something is stolen while you’re on holiday, your travel insurance policy will cover you for the inevitable expense.
 Having travel insurance is a safety net that allows you to handle unexpected events, such as illness, accidents, lost luggage, or theft, without the stress of financial burden.

 What type of travel insurance do you need for Austria?

 Austria is covered under any European travel insurance policy.
 When you’re comparing travel insurance policies with MoneySuperMarket, your trip will fall into one of the following categories:

 One holiday to Austria only: If you are only taking one trip, select single-trip travel insurance and put Austria as your destination.

 One trip to Austria and other countries: If you are visiting other countries during the same trip, select multi-trip insurance and then pick each country you plan to visit as multiple destinations.
 If you are backpacking, select backpackers’ insurance.

-- Several holidays throughout the year that include the USA, Canada or the Caribbean: You might be able to save money by selecting an annual multi-trip travel insurance policy.
-If you plan to visit the USA, Canada or somewhere the Caribbean, you need to select a worldwide policy that covers these countries
+Several holidays throughout the year that include the USA, Canada, or the Caribbean: You might be able to save money by selecting an annual multi-trip travel insurance policy.
+If you plan to visit the USA, Canada, or a Caribbean country, you need to select a worldwide policy that covers these countries.

 What should your Austrian travel insurance include?

 Repatriation cover: Cover for the cost of bringing you back to the UK, otherwise known as ‘repatriation’.

-- Cover for the cancellation or curtailment of your holiday, in case you have to head home earlier than planned or an emergency prevents you from going in the first place
+Cover for cancellation or curtailment of your holiday.
+This is in case you have to head home earlier than planned or an emergency prevents you from going in the first place.

 Delay and missed departure cover, in case events beyond your control (such as a car breakdown) cause you to miss your flight.

 Passport cover, because getting a replacement for a lost or stolen passport while abroad can be both complicated and costly.